pbo-dpb/pboml-user-guide--guide-utilisateur-pboml/docs/analyst/paragraphs-methodology.md

 :::

-:::details If your text contains underlines to create emphasis, use bold or italic instead
+:::details If your text contains underlines to create emphasis, use bold instead

 ### Reason

-Underline are often used to highlight links in web compatible formats.
-Hence to avoid confusion, do not use it to create emphasis on certain parts of your text.
+### Recommendation

+It is advised to refrain from using underlines to create emphasis in your text, as this convention is typically reserved for URLs on websites.
+Using underlines for emphasis can lead to confusion and should be avoided.
+It is also recommended to avoid using italics for emphasis, as this can be difficult to read for some users.
+Bold text, when used sparingly, can be used for emphasis.

 ### Valid

-> **Lorem ipsum dolor sit amet**
->
-> Consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+> **Lorem ipsum dolor sit amet** Consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 >
 > **Ut enim ad minim veniam**
 >